kylelmh/kintai-kun/README.md

 Kintai-kun is a lightweight digital timecard web app written in Django.
 The production uses an nginx reverse proxy for processing static files.

-It is currently in beta.
+It is currently in beta and Japanese localization is hard coded.

 SASS files are currently unsupported due to long build times for docker images.
 Please compile SASS files locally.